mooreds/docs-1/references/connectors/stripe-documentation.md

 ## delete_coupon

-<p>You can delete coupons via the <a href="https://dashboard.stripe.com/coupons">coupon management</a> page of the Stripe dashboard.
+You can delete coupons via the coupon management page of the Stripe dashboard.
 However, deleting a coupon does not affect any customers who have already applied the coupon; it means that new customers can’t redeem the coupon.
-You can also delete coupons via the API.</p>
+You can also delete coupons via the API.

 <details><summary>Parameters</summary>